-Nothing says summertime quite like a barbecue on a beautiful sunny day!
-Although we are already well into our summer here in Ottawa, there are some steps that you should be taking every time you go to light up your barbecue to ensure both your safety, and the safety of others.
+Nothing says summer quite like a barbecue on a beautiful sunny day!
+Although barbecue season is well under way, there are some steps that you should be taking every time you go to light up your barbecue to ensure your safety and the safety of others.
 To enjoy your barbecue to the fullest this summer, make sure you check out these safety tips to have a safe and responsible barbecue season.

 - Thoroughly check your connecting propane hose that leads from the tank or cylinder to the barbecue and replace if cracked or damaged.
 Even if there is a minor crack, it is best to replace it immediately.

 - Check connection points of the propane tank or cylinder with a 50/50 solution of mild dish soap and water.
 Place some of this solution over these connecting points and look for bubbling.
 If it bubbles, you have a leak!
 Tighten the connection and try again.
 If it is still leaking or you are unsure as to whether it is safe to use, call a professional who is certified to deal with barbecues and propane issues.

 - In Canada, it is illegal to fill your propane cylinders or tanks more than 80%.
 This allows room for volume changes in the tank due to temperature fluctuations.
 Also, a propane tank or cylinder in Ontario is good for 10 years from the manufacturer's date.
 Once the 10 years are up, you can have the tank or cylinder re-qualified or purchase a new one.

 - Set up your barbecue no closer than 10 feet from your home.
 If you can place it further, do so.
 This distance also includes garages, porches, and overhangs.

 - Only use your barbecue outside in a well-ventilated area.
 Barbecues emit carbon monoxide which is very dangerous in enclosed spaces or indoors.